-Hiking / Biking Lacing (Lug version)
+Hiking / Biking Lacing (lug version)

-Hiking / Biking Lacing, which keeps the knots & ends to the side, away from either snagging undergrowth or from
+A lug version of Hiking / Biking Lacing, which keeps the knots & ends to the side, away from either snagging undergrowth or from bicycle chains & cranks.

-1. The lace runs straight across the bottom (grey section) and up through both bottom lugs.
+• Begin straight across the bottom (grey section) and up through both bottom lugs.

-Lug Criss Cross Lacing until they reach the second set of lugs from the top of the shoe.
+• The laces criss-cross their way up the shoe as per Lug Criss Cross Lacing until they reach the second set of lugs from the top of the shoe.

-4. The right (blue) end then runs straight across the top of the shoe and feeds down through the top left lug.
+• The right (blue) end then runs straight across the top of the shoe and feeds down through the top left lug.

 Less snug at top

 Using This Lacing for Hiking / Bushwalking

 Using This Lacing for Biking / Cycling:

 Lace the right shoe with the regular instructions and the left shoe with the instructions flipped horizontally.
 This will result in a pair of shoes with both knots positioned towards the outside, which keeps the loops and loose ends further away from the bicycle chain, cranks and other moving parts.